-The Ian Findlay Path Fund will support the improvement of local paths within and between communities, making it easier for people to travel by walking, wheeling, or cycling for daily journeys.
+The Ian Findlay Path Fund (IFPF) supports the improvement of local paths within and between communities, making it easier for people to choose active travel and public transport for everyday journeys.

-The new grant fund is supported by Transport Scotland and will launch in Summer 2022.
-It will help organisations to improve paths to make active travel easier and more attractive.
-This will encourage people to leave their cars at home for short journeys and benefit air quality, reduce CO2 emissions and improve our physical health and mental wellbeing.
+This grant fund is supported by Transport Scotland to improve paths, to make active travel easier and more attractive.
+This will encourage people to leave their cars at home for short journeys which will in turn benefit air quality, reduce CO2 emissions and improve our physical health and mental wellbeing.

 The fund supports projects that will improve usability and accessibility of paths for more people.
 This will reduce inequalities and improve access to greenspace and its benefits to mental health.

 The fund is named in memory of our late Chief Officer, Ian Findlay CBE who died very suddenly in March 2021.
 Ian made a huge impact during his time at Paths for All and this fund recognises and continues his legacy.

 - Demonstrate that they will make it easer for people to choose active travel and public transport to reduce dependency on car usage

 - Improve accessibility and resilience of existing paths between homes, community facilities, active travel routes and public transport facilities

 - Remove barriers to make existing paths more accessible to more people